I-controller

 menos

-Intercrystalline corrosion mais
+Intercrystalline corrosion

 Intercrystalline corrosion refers to corrosion within specific corrosive agents along the crystal boundaries of metal crystals, while the grains (metal crystals) themselves are hardly affected.
 During this process, the grains can separate from the grain structure, causing the steel to lose its solidarity.